 L … J

 "Too gaudy," James muttered to himself, and moved away from the shop window.
 He had snuck out of the castle and gone to Hogsmeade with the hope of finding the perfect gift for Lily.
 So far, he had not been successful.
-Everything was either much too cliché or not to Lily's taste.
+Nothing he had seen so far seemed like the right thing for Lily.

 A soft meow drew his attention to a scrawny cat sitting near his feet.
 Judging from its appearance, the cat was a stray.
 The poor thing looked as though it had seen better days.
-It was rather thin, and its spotted fur was a bit matted.
+It had the appearance having recently lost weight, and it's once fluffy, soft grey fur was beginning to mat.
 On the whole, it was a rather pathetic looking cat.

 James sighed and glanced down at the street, and as he did so, noticed that the cat had followed him.
-"I don't suppose you would know what to get someone for Valentine's Day?" he dryly asked the cat.
+"I don't suppose you would know what to get someone for Valentine's Day?" he asked the cat, almost wishing that it could reply.

-Leaving the cat sitting on the step of the bookshop, James wandered to a small shop full of trinkets and jewelry.
-He was just about to open the door when he noticed that once again the cat had followed him.
-It seemed to be eyeing the shop with the look of disdain.
+Leaving the cat sitting on the step of the bookshop, James wandered in the direction a small shop full of trinkets and jewelry.
+He was just about to open the door when he noticed that once again, the cat had followed him.
+It seemed to be eyeing the shop with a look of disdain.

-"Jewelry does seem a bit cliché, doesn't it?" he consulted the cat, which twitched its whiskers in answer.
-"Besides, we've only been dating for three months.
+"Jewelry doesn't seem right, does it?" he consulted the cat, which twitched its whiskers in answer.
+"We've only been dating for three months.
 I don't want to seem too serious too soon.
-I mean, I am serious about her, but I don't want to scare her off."
+I mean, I am serious about Lily, but I don't want to scare her off."

 Together, they walked up and down the street, peering in windows.
 If anything in the window looked promising, James went inside to further investigate while the cat waited patiently outside on the cobblestones.
-However, by the end of the afternoon, James had still not found anything for Lily.
+After several more shops, James still hadn't found anything for Lily.
 He was growing increasingly frustrated after each shop proved as unfruitful as the last.

 At the very last shop on the street, James looked in the window.
 Suddenly inspiration struck him, and he looked down at the cat sitting at his feet.